 Your premier destination Casino Resort awaits YOU!
 Check out one of the 1,000 plus slot machines or the variety of table games–there is something for everyone.
 Have dinner or a quick snack at one of the five on-site restaurants.
 Take in a show in the Cabaret Lounge, or check out the monthly headliner entertainment.
 Relax and unwind in the River Rock Spa or spend a special evening in one of the 298 guestrooms available.
 Prefer something more laid back?
 Visit Seven Feather RV Resort with its 191 RV Spaces.
 It’s all waiting for you at Seven Feathers Casino Resort, just off I-5 at exits 98 and 99.

-Tim has worked with the Tribe for 11 years and has implemented a large amount of agricultural growth for the Tribe.
-Tim manages over 5,000 acres of Tribal properties, which includes management of over 4,000 head of cattle, large alfalfa and wheat crops, and most recently crops of sugar beets.
-This responsibility covers a wide range of duties that take care of the Tribal lands.
+The K-Bar Ranches cover over 5,000 acres of Tribal properties, on which are managed over 4,000 head of cattle, large alfalfa and wheat crops, and most recently crops of sugar beets.
+Those who manage these properties cover a wide range of duties that take care of the Tribal lands.
 K-Bar Ranches run 2,500 head of cattle in Douglas County, and another 1,500 head on the ranch in Jackson County.

 The Cow Creek Umpqua Nesika Health Group is a self-funded tribal health insurance (medical/dental/vision) program for Tribal members and eligible employees.